Embroidery: Traditional hand embroidery around the world

+Materials and tools

 Materials

-A needle is the main stitching tool in embroidery, and comes in various sizes and types.
 The fabrics and yarns used in traditional embroidery vary from place to place.
 Wool, linen, and silk have been in use for thousands of years for both fabric and yarn.
 Today, embroidery thread is manufactured in cotton, rayon, and novelty yarns as well as in traditional wool, linen, and silk.
 Ribbon embroidery uses narrow ribbon in silk or silk/organza blend ribbon, most commonly to create floral motifs.

-Surface embroidery techniques such as chain stitch and couching or laid-work are the most economical of expensive yarns; couching is generally used for goldwork.
 Canvas work techniques, in which large amounts of yarn are buried on the back of the work, use more materials but provide a sturdier and more substantial finished textile.

+Tools

+A sewing needle is the main stitching tool in embroidery, and comes in various sizes and types.
+The tips may be sharp or blunt, depending on the type of material the needle needs to be drawn through.
+Tapestry needles are blunt and larger than a chenille needle which is sharp and shorter than a standard embroidery needle.

-In both canvas work and surface embroidery an embroidery hoop or frame can be used to stretch the material and ensure even stitching tension that prevents pattern distortion.
-Modern canvas work tends to follow symmetrical counted stitching patterns with designs emerging from the repetition of one or just a few similar stitches in a variety of hues.
-In contrast, many forms of surface embroidery make use of a wide range of stitching patterns in a single piece of work.
+In both canvas work and surface embroidery, an embroidery hoop or frame can be used to stretch the material and ensure even stitching tension that prevents pattern distortion.
+Frames can come in a square or rectangular shape and prevent the canvas from distorting.
+The two types of frames used are scroll and artist's stretcher bars.

+Beeswax is often used to treat thread.
+It smooths and strengthens threads, especially silk and metallic threads.